andreipetrisor1999/Introducion_To_Robotics/README.md

 HOMEWORK #1

 In this homework, using 3 potentiometers, I had to control the colors of a RGB LED, one for each color.
+Pictures can be seen in the pictures directory.

 ============================================================================================